11/7/2024

 Ken Zee

 Thanks.
-Yes, you can see the Fortinet channel partner, you can see a lot of the actuality.
-He's our partner for network security and also SD-WAN.
-So it's a very easy upgrade path to SASE.
-And a lot of them also compare to whether the cost, the security, the performance, the flexibility, the broad range.
-We're also not better than any other competitor.
-So it's a quite easy migrate from some of the competitors to Fortinet.
+Yes, you can see for Fortinet channel partner, you can see a lot of the actuality is all partner for network security and also SD-WAN.
+So it's a very easy upgrade class to SASE.
+And a lot of them also compared to whether the cost, the security, the performance, the flexibility, the broad range, we also much better than any other competitor.
+So it's a quite easy migrate from some of the competitor to Fortinet.
 So we do see some kind of acceleration there.
 The other part is also we have a pretty big SMB customer base.
-SMB run out probably on a single digit, has any kind of network security deployment.
-We also see that's also one of the fast growing areas because they do suffer a lot of advancements that will attack all these concerns.
-So we do see there's an additional segment we can grow.
-And at the same time, for service provider, for big enterprise, do this a private service SASE, that's also not another competitor can offer whether in OS or to the local data center deployment within the customer premise there.
-So that's why we feel we have quite some differentiation can give us huge advantage over other competitors.
+SMB, right now, probably only single digit has any kind of network security deployment.
+We also see that's also one of the fast-growing areas because they do suffer a lot of a ransomware type outage concerns.
+So we do see there's an additional segment we can grow, and at the same time, for service provider, For big enterprise to do this private solving strategy, that's also none other competitor can offer, whether in the same OS or to the local data center deployment within the customer premise there.
+So that's where we feel we have quite some differentiation can give us a huge advantage over other competitors.

 speaker